Paleoceanography: Sea-surface temperature

 Sea-surface temperature (SST) records can be extracted from deep-sea sediment cores using oxygen isotope ratios and the ratio of magnesium to calcium (Mg/Ca) in shell secretions from plankton, from long-chain organic molecules such as alkenone, from tropical corals near the sea surface, and from mollusk shells.

 Oxygen isotope ratios (δ18O) are useful in reconstructing SST because of the influence temperature has on the isotope ratio.
 Plankton take up oxygen in building their shells and will be less enriched in their δ18O when formed in warmer waters, provided they are in thermodynamic equilibrium with the seawater.
 When these shells precipitate, they sink and form sediments on the ocean floor whose δ18O can be used to infer past SSTs.
 Oxygen isotope ratios are not perfect proxies, however.
 The volume of ice trapped in continental ice sheets can have an impact of the δ18O.
 Freshwater characterized by lower values of δ18O becomes trapped in the continental ice sheets, so that during glacial periods seawater δ18O is elevated and calcite shells formed during these times will have a larger δ18O value.

 The substitution of magnesium in place of calcium in CaCO3 shells can be used as a proxy for the SST in which the shells formed.
 Mg/Ca ratios have several other influencing factors other than temperature, such as vital effects, shell-cleaning, and postmortem and post-depositional dissolution effects, to name a few.
 Other influences aside, Mg/Ca ratios have successfully quantified the tropical cooling that occurred during the last glacial period.

 Alkenones are long-chain, complex organic molecules produced by photosynthetic algae.
 They are temperature sensitive and can be extracted from marine sediments.
 Use of alkenones represents a more direct relationship between SST and algae and does not rely on knowing biotic and physical-chemical thermodynamic relationships needed in CaCO3 studies.
-Another advantage of using alkenones is that it is a product of photosynthesis and necessitates formation in the sunlight of the upper surface layers.
+Another advantage of using alkenones is that they are a product of photosynthesis, necessitating formation in the sunlight of the upper surface layers.
 As such, it better records near-surface SST.